Shivam8801/React-Weather-App/README.md

 The frontend of the app is built using ReactJS, a popular JavaScript library for building user interfaces.
 To enhance the user experience, the app also uses two additional libraries: react-accessible-accordion and react-select-async-paginate.
 These libraries allow for easy navigation of the app's features and provide a smooth and intuitive user experience.

 Overall, the ReactJS API Weather App is an essential tool for anyone who needs to stay up-to-date on the latest weather conditions.
 Whether you're planning a trip, heading out for the day, or just curious about the weather in a particular location, this app is the perfect choice for accurate and reliable weather information.

+Deployed project can be viewed by this link : https://shivam8801.github.io/React-Weather-App/